MBuda03/mbuda03.github.io/about.md

 ---
 layout: default
-title: About Mustafa Buda
+title: About Me
 description: An about page about the author
 banner_image: aboutPage.jpg
 ---

-**Mustafa Buda** is a Computer Science graduate from [Nicosia](https://en.wikipedia.org/wiki/Nicosia), Cyprus.
-After graduating from The Electronics and Computer Science, University of Southampton with a degree in Computer Science, he worked on several small sized projects as a developer.
+Hello!
+I am a Computer Science graduate from Cyprus.
+After graduating from The Electronics and Computer Science, University of Southampton with a degree in Computer Science, I've worked on several small sized projects as a developer.
+Nowadays, I am working on a company as a Developer mostly focusing on the Front End and I am also responsible with the releases, the team is producing.

-Currently, he is the Lead Developer of the Activity Marketplace known as [Loacal](http://www.loacal.com), Developer at the Package Holiday company known as [Cyprus Paradise](http://www.cyprusparadise.com) and CEO, Co-Founder of the Bdx Technologies.

->I can and I will.
-Watch Me.<cite>  Anon</cite>

-Below, you can find more about Mustafa Buda.
+Below, you can find more about me.

 #### Work
 - **Cyprus Paradise**